IamFlucs/discord-slash-bot-main/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Database setup.
+- [x] Global command・implemant commands to be usable in every server the bot is.
+- [x] Join To Create・set up temporary voice channel.
+  - [x] Set up/disable join to create channel.
+  - [x] Behaviour of creating/deleting temporary voice channel detecting user activity.
+  - [x] List configured channels.
+- [x] LoL feature・Information Channel (edit an InfoPanel message with information about registered League of Legends players.)
+  - [x] Make a full set of commands for player to register in the database.
+  - [x] InfoPanel・Display in game player first.
+  - [x] InfoPanel・Player ranking by soloq rank.
+  - [x] InfoPanel・Display last soloQ LP gain/loss.
+  - [x] Game Card option・Toggle it to send information card in the InfoChannel.
+Default = false.
+    - [x] Game Card creation.
+    - [x] Game Card update handler with suppression of old game card.
+- [x] LoL feature・Rank Update Channel (sends periodically update about the climb of players.)
+  - [x] RankChannel・Handle LP variation in the database.
+  - [x] RankChannel・Create embeds depending of the period.
+- [x] LoL feature・Web scraping to get skin sales
-- [x] Member count・display in a channel the number of people in the server.
+- [ ] Member count・display in a channel the number of people in the server.
 - [ ] Minecraft server status・display in a chanel the status of a Minecraft server.
 - [ ] Welcome messages・randomize welcome messages.
 - [ ] Leaving messages・randomize leaving messages.
-- [x] Join To Create・set up a voice channel.
-  - [x] Set up/disable join to create channel.
-  - [x] List set up channels.
-- [x] Temporary voice channels・behaviour of creating/deleting a temporary voice channel.
-- [x] Infochannel・sends infopanel message with information about registered League of Legends players.
-  - [x] Display in game player first.
-  - [x] Player ranking by soloq rank.
-  - [x] Display last soloQ LP gain/loss.
-- [ ] Rankupdate・sends periodically update about the climb of players.
 - [ ] Call of Duty API・commands to track stats of players.
-- [x] MongoDB deployment・usage of a database to store information.
-- [x] Global command・implemant commands to be global and usable in every server the bot is.
+InfoChannel for kda?
 - [ ] Reaction Roles・create an embed with reactions attributing roles by reacting to them like [Carl Bot](https://github.com/dhvitOP/multiple-purpose-discord-bot-like-carlbot/blob/master/commands/🎭Reaction%20Roles/create.js)
 - [ ] Button Roles・create an embed with buttons attributing roles.
 [Example](https://github.com/Only-Moon/Comfi/blob/master/commands/roles/buttonroles.js)